 Going into a meeting, you may have a clear and specific agenda.
 But be sure that the agenda still allows you time to listen.

 Action points are great and integral for the functionality of a meeting.
 But active listening allows participants to remain engaged.

 Set your intention to actively listen to those within the meeting space.
 Make it your goal to listen to each person speaking and reflect back on what they have said.

 This will strengthen your rapport with employees.
 And it will remind you to give just as much space as you take up.

 Like in-person meetings, there is a type of etiquette people should follow.
 Virtual meetings can automatically feel more relaxed since people are working from home.

 But a part of structuring efficient meetings is to maintain that level of professionalism.
 Below are some tips to keep everyone on the call respectful and communicative.

 Some technology tools will give you the option to engage through only audio.
 But keeping the video on actually helps team members communicate better with each other.

 Like face-to-face encounters, video allows attendees to observe non-verbal clues.
 What someone is saying is important.
-But how they say it and what body language they use is also valuable to take in.
+But how they say it is also valuable to take in.

 Video also allows people to put a face to a voice.
-Remote team members may not have had the chance to meet in person.
+Remote team members may not have had the chance to meet in real life.
 So video presentation of coworkers helps to humanize the process.